An Introduction to the Physics of Cough

 - Insomnia – Coughing often may directly conflict with the need to settle down for sleep.

-- Headache/Dizziness – The extreme physics of cough can disturb intracranial pressure, cerebrospinal fluid flow and blood flow.
+- Headache/Dizziness – Coughing can disturb pressure inside the skull, cerebrospinal fluid flow, and blood flow.

-- Hoarseness/mechanical trauma – the repetitive insults of the upper airway (laryngotracheal domain), caused by the near transonic blasts of air shooting out of the lungs directly damage tissues.
+- Hoarseness/mechanical trauma – the repetitive insults to the upper airway (laryngotracheal domain), caused by the blasts of air shooting out of the lungs, directly damage tissues.

 - Inflammatory response – with extended insult, a chronic inflammatory response may establish a feedback mechanism where inflammation (cellular and immune pathways) induces further propagation of cough (more mechanical trauma), which causes further inflammation.